 What problems might wood suffer?

-Since it’s made from fibres of wood, timber will naturally expand and contract in response to local changes in temperature and humidity.
+Since it’s made from fibers of wood, timber will naturally expand and contract in response to local changes in temperature and humidity.
 In situations where space is sensitive, such as in a doorway, this can be especially problematic, as the door might over time warp to a point that it collides with the surrounding frame.
 To get around this problem, a combination of many different planks of wood and other materials are used to create a ‘composite’ door, which looks just like solid wood but whose shape is kept more-or-less consistent.
+You can also look for various door options like sliding doors, atrium doors, and patio doors (if interested, have a look at “patio doors near me“).
+In cases where the door has been severely damaged by adverse weather conditions or biological factors, replacement seems necessary.

 A more visible problem for wooden doors is that posed by tiny wood-boring life forms.
 These include insects, termites, bacteria and fungus.
 Such creatures see wood as an indispensable resource – and one that’ll be exploited if insufficient security measures are not taken.
 In order to prevent this from happening, it’s necessary to treat the wood.
 Let’s see how.